-The final step in this first phase of the project will be to install a heat main from the geothermal site to the Eden Energy Centre and to provide geothermal heat from the well for the facilities at Eden.
-This will necessitate sealing off the well within the base of the production casing at a depth of ~3,500m and deploying open-ended tubing inside the well.
+The final step in this first phase of the project will be to install a heat main from the geothermal site to the Eden Energy Centre and to supply geothermal heat from the well to the facilities at Eden, providing a demonstration of the greenhouse gas savings.

-In the second phase of the project (a second well and a small combined heat and power plant) the CHP plant will continue to supply heat to Eden using the heat main, and will also produce power.
+In Phase Two of the project (a second well and a small combined heat and power plant) the CHP plant will continue to supply heat to Eden using the heat main, and will also produce power.

 Project delivery partners